webexone/webexone.github.io/_pages/Admin_flow_Experience.md

 1. Call your assigned EP-DN:

-   > You should hear the greeting message and then the music in queue
+   > You should hear the greeting message asking for your attendee ID.
    >
+   > Enter your 3 digit attendee ID.
+Example: 051
+   >
-   > Go available in the agent desktop
+   > Go available on the agent desktop
    >
    > > The call should be delivered to your agent extension
    >